alexwlchan/alexwlchan.net/src/_drafts/non-commuting-strings.md

 That seems reasonable, right?

 But strings are rarely reasonable – there are lots of weird corners of Unicode where strings do unexpected things.
-Are there strings where: upper(reverse(s)) ≠ reverse(upper(s))?
+Are there strings where upper(reverse(s)) ≠ reverse(upper(s))?

-I tried a few examples with [combining characters] and didn't anywhere useful, so I wrote a test using [Hypothesis] to search for interesting examples.
+I tried a few examples by hand with [combining characters] and didn't get anywhere useful, so I wrote a test to have [Hypothesis] search for interesting examples instead.
 ([Source code](/files/2021/test_for_noncommutative_strings.py))
-It tried several hundred examples, and then stumbled upon a string where these uppercasing and reversing don't commute:
+It tried a few hundred examples, then stumbled upon a string where uppercasing and reversing don't commute:

 ```
 >>> 'ﬁ'.upper()[::-1]